boiteasite/cmsuno/README.md

 It is used to display the PLUGIN tab in Dashboard.
 It's done with `$_POST["action"] = "plugin"`.

 POST var : _action_, _unox_ (ajax token), _udep_ (dependencies local or GitHub).

-T
-his file should look like this :
+This file should look like this :

 ```
 <?php